PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Background

-\textbf{ComputeDRAM~\cite{gao2020computedram}} demonstrates in-DRAM copy and bitwise AND/OR operations on real DDR3 chips.
-ComputeDRAM performs in-DRAM operations by issuing carefully-engineered, valid sequences of DRAM commands.
-By issuing such command sequences, two or three DRAM rows in a DRAM bank can be opened simultaneously.
-ComputeDRAM leverages multiple row activation (i) to transfer data between two DRAM cells, (ii) and to perform a majority function.
+\textbf{ComputeDRAM~\cite{gao2020computedram}} demonstrates in-DRAM copy {(previously proposed by RowClone~\cite{seshadri2013rowclone})} and bitwise AND/OR operations {(previously proposed by Ambit~\cite{seshadri.micro17})} on real DDR3 chips.
+ComputeDRAM performs in-DRAM operations by issuing carefully-engineered, valid sequences of DRAM commands {with violated tRAS and tRP timing parameters (i.e., by not obeying manufacturer-recommended timing parameters defined in DRAM chip specifications~\cite{micron2016ddr4})}.
+By issuing command sequences {with violated timing parameters}, \omi{ComputeDRAM \omi{activates}} two or three DRAM rows in a DRAM bank in quick succession \omi{(i.e., performs two or three row activation\omi{s})}.
+ComputeDRAM leverages (i) two row activation\omi{s} to transfer data between two DRAM rows and (ii) three row activation\omi{s} to perform the majority function in real unmodified DRAM chips. \revdel{ComputeDRAM leverages multiple row activation (i) to transfer data between two DRAM cells, and (ii) to perform {the} majority function across three rows {in real unmodified DRAM chips}.}

-\textbf{D-RaNGe~\cite{kim.hpca19}} is a high-throughput DRAM-based true random number generator (TRNG).
+\textbf{D-RaNGe~\cite{kim.hpca19}} is a {state-of-the-art} high-throughput DRAM-based true random number generat{ion technique}.
 D-RaNGe leverages the randomness in DRAM activation (tRCD) failures as its entropy source.
-Specifically, D-RaNGe extracts random bits from DRAM cells that fail with $50\%$ probability when accessed with a reduced tRCD.
-D-RaNGe demonstrates TRNG on a vast number of real DRAM chips across multiple generations.
+D-RaNGe extracts random bits from DRAM cells that fail with $50\%$ probability when accessed with a reduced (i.e., violated) tRCD.
+D-RaNGe demonstrates {high-quality true random number generation} on a vast number of real DRAM chips across multiple generations.

+\textbf{QUAC-TRNG~\cite{olgun2021quactrngieee}} demonstrates that four DRAM rows can be activated in a quick succession using an ACT-PRE-ACT command sequence \omi{(called QUAC)} with violated tRAS and tRP timing parameters in real DDR4 DRAM chips.
+QUAC-TRNG uses QUAC to generate true random numbers at high throughput and low latency.